mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 ## The SQLite Relational Database

 The SQLite database is now included in the standard Python distribution so SQLite is my default persistent datastore.
 I tend to use RDF and SPARQL (or occasionally Neo4J) specifically when a graph database fits the requirements an application.
 The example code for this section can be found in the directory **/misc/datastores** that also includes examples for Postgres that I don't cover in the book text.
-We will also use SQLite in a later chapter in the Knowedge Graph Navigator example to cache SPARQL queries to DBPedia.
+We will also use SQLite in a later chapter in the Knowledge Graph Navigator example to cache SPARQL queries to DBPedia.

 We start with writing a simple reusable library for SQLite using the standard library **sqlite3** that is defined in the file **sqlite_lib.py**: